Agriculture

 Ambemohar

-Ambemohar, translating to "Mango Blossom" in Marathi, is a fragrant rice variety originating from Maharashtra.
-Known for its distinct aroma reminiscent of mango blossoms, this rice variety is often used in traditional Maharashtrian sweets and biryanis.
-The slender grains and the unique fragrance make Ambemohar a favourite among connoisseurs seeking a delightful sensory experience.
+Ambemohar means mango blossom in Marathi.
+It is a fragrant rice variety that originates from Maharashtra.
+This rice variety is famous for its distinct aroma reminiscent of mango blossoms and is often used in traditional Maharashtrian sweets and biryanis.
+It is one of the best aromatic rice varieties in India.
+The small grains and unique fragrances make Ambemohar a favourite among authorities looking for a delightful sensory experience.

 Kalanamak Rice